China Entry Card Guide – How to Fill & Travel Requirements

 Duty-Free Items

-You can bring some alcohol and tobacco, but only within certain limits.
-Usually, this means:
+You can bring alcohol and tobacco within these limits:

 • Up to 400 cigarettes or 100 cigars